Soundbytes/theme_supermint/docs/source/05d-blocks-image-slider.rst

    documentation.
 In the **Multimedia** section choose the **Image slider** block.

-2. Drag the block into the intended area.
+2. Drag and drop the block into the intended area.

 .. image:: ./figures/blocks_image_slider/blocks-image-slider-add.jpg